 A Chartered Accountant who changed the office for a life on luxury yachts

 Nikita Sutton recently made the switch, leaving her accounting career to pursue adventure and get out of the Monday – Friday routine.
-After completing her Superyacht Stewardess Course with us she has found work on board a 54m luxury motor yacht.
+After completing her Superyacht Stewardess Course (Course) with us she has found work on board a 54m luxury motor yacht.
 Here is her story…

 The question I get asked the most is ‘Why, when you have an amazing career that you have spent 8 years studying towards, would you want to give that all up and go and clean toilets for rich people?’
 Which is a valid question, and I can completely understand why it is asked.